junxit/us-congress-bills-110/metadata.md

 - 2007-07-23 — Placed on the Union Calendar, Calendar No. 159.
 - 2007-07-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-250.
 - 2007-07-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-250.
+- 2007-07-24 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 285.